 Because to get where we’re going, we’re going to suggest that you go to work on your operations as those you were going to operate 10,000 wells.
 That’s right, I’m going to suggest you go to work on your operations as if you were going to scale up to 10,000 wells.

-Am i suggesting that you’re going to hire dummies, or that anyone reading this article is a dummy?
+Are we suggesting that you’re going to hire dumbies, or that anyone reading this article is a dumby?
 Of course not!
 (For example, check out this article on how to empower your lease operators with a pumper app to bring organizational results...)

 You’re going to have to think of your business as a prototype to run operations of 10,000 wells.
 And guess what’s going to happen?